smartcontractkit/documentation/docs/Terra/DataFeeds/using-data-feeds-terra.md

 Chainlink Data Feeds are the quickest way to connect your smart contracts to the real-world market prices of assets.
 For example, one use for data feeds is to enable smart contracts to retrieve the latest pricing data of an asset in a single call.

 This guide applies specifically to using data feeds on the [Terra network](https://www.terra.money/).
-To get the full list of Chainlink Data Feeds running on the Terra Devnet, see the [Terra Feeds](/docs/terra/data-feeds-terra/) page.
+To get the full list of Chainlink Data Feeds running on the Terra Bombay testnet, see the [Terra Feeds](/docs/terra/data-feeds-terra/) page.

 {% include data-quality.md %}